Paloma Creek High School

 - Community Size Largest student body (number of students) (Top 10%)

-- Paloma Creek High School's student population of 74 students has declined by 12% over five school years.
+Paloma Creek High School's student population of 74 students has grown by 17% over five school years.

 |School Type||Alternative school|

 |Total Classroom Teachers||3 teachers|

 Paloma Creek High School is ranked within the bottom 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.